 Thesis Proposal Exam

 The Thesis Proposal Examination is organized around a presentation of thesis proposal material.
 The examination may also test the full range of a student's expertise in a given subject area to evaluate his or her preparation for thesis research and the suitability of a thesis research plan.
 The thesis proposal should be a self-contained document providing an overview of the student’s research topic and its objective(s), prior related work, the work that the student has already completed, and the work that is being planned for the remainder of the studies.
 The suggested length of the thesis proposal is 25-50 pages in a format meeting the university's thesis formatting guidelines and should be provided to the committee at least a week prior to the exam.

-Committee members for the thesis proposal exam are usually the same as the preliminary oral exam although the departmental representative can be replaced.
+The committee members for the thesis proposal exam should be the same as the preliminary oral exam although the departmental representative can be replaced.
 The committee for the thesis proposal exam should follow the policies in place for the OPE.
-The student, in consultation with her/his advisor, should review their committee and consult with the Graduate Program Administrator to ensure that any committee changes align with relevant department policies prior to the Thesis Proposal Examination.
+The student, in consultation with their advisor, should review the committee and verify committee membership by contacting the graduate coordinator if any changes are made.
 Once a student's committee is finalized the student must complete the Thesis Proposal Examination Reporting Form.
 The Thesis Proposal Examination is internally administered and a Thesis Proposal Examination Report Form will be generated and sent to the student electronically after submitting their committee through the online portal.
 The Thesis Proposal Examination Report Form must be completed immediately after the exam and submitted to the Graduate Program Coordinator with all signatures within 24 hours of the examination.
 If you can not meet this timeline, you must contact right away.

 Outcome of the Examination